-Since 2015, we have received calls from 7756 families living on the fringes of Bandipur and Nagarahole National Parks.
+Since 2015, Wild Seve has filed 10,000 cases for families living on the fringes of Bandipur and Nagarahole National Parks.
 Below we share some unique stories of human-wildlife interactions, people’s tolerance and attitudes towards wildlife and the problems they face living with wildlife.

 The remote village of N Belathur borders Nagarahole Tiger Reserve, and here we found another account of incredible tolerance to wildlife with Ananthkumar and his family.
 Having farmed on his ancestral land for over 50 years, he has several stories to tell about the wildlife that has frequented his village over the years.
 He recalled seeing his livestock being taken by predators in front of his eyes numerous times, and feeling completely helpless – a trend that he feels has increased over the past two decades.
 Additionally, he was completely unaware that there existed a governmental mechanism for compensation for livestock loss and crop loss.
 Despite having suffered massive losses due to wildlife, he does not appear to resent them.
 He shared with us that he belonged to the Jain community that harbours a culture of not causing harm to any living creatures, and thus had silently incurred the losses without any retaliation while receiving no compensation.